Linting and Formatting

 fail_level: error # Default is any

-The default is nofilter, which targets all files in the root module.
+The default nofilter targets all files in the root module.

 On the other hand, added targets only changed files.